mc68-net/sample-t8dev-project/README.md

-1. Simply type `source ./pactivate`, which will create (if necessary) and activate a Python virtual environment local to this project directory ([`pactivate`] downloads and runs `pip` and `virtualenv` to create a virtualenv under `.build/virtualenv/` in the usual way.)
+1. Simply type `source ./pactivate`, which will create (if necessary) and activate a Python virtual environment local to this project directory ([`pactivate`] downloads and runs `pip` and `virtualenv` to create a virtualenv under `.build/virtualenv/` in the usual way; the standard `deactivate` command will deactivate the virtual environment.)

 2. Set up and activate a Python virtual environment yourself, and install t8dev in it, typically using `pip -r requirements.txt` after the